Pyomo/pyomo/doc/OnlineDocs/contributed_packages/doe/doe.rst

 .. note::
     The model parameters (  :math:`A_1, A_2, E_1, E_2`) are defined as either ``Var`` or ``Param`` objects.
 This is suggested since it allows an easy transition when changing mode to ``direct_kaug``.

-Step 2: Define the inputs for Pyomo.DOE
+Step 2: Define the inputs for Pyomo.DoE
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. doctest::